ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 async getUserRounds() {
   // FETCH REQUEST #1: request to the API backend to get all userRounds const response = await fetch(this.baseUrl);
-  // take the data that is returned and turn it into JSON return await response.json();
+  // take the data that is returned and turn it into JSON, no chaining of then() is necessary return await response.json();
 }